Gbakradze94/microservice-architecture-demo/README.md

-## Spring Microservices in Action - Second Edition.
-Chapter 9
+## Microservice Architecture Demo

 # Introduction
-Welcome to Spring Microservices in Action, Chapter 9.
-Chapter 9 demonstrates how to build security with your services using Spring Cloud Security and KeyCloak.
-In this chapter we build an Authentication and authorization server using KeyCloak.

-1. A KeyCloak Authentication and Authorization server.
+Welcome to Microservice Architecture Demo Project.
+This project demonstrates how to build multiple microservices to communicate with each other.
+It contains the following modules:
-2. A Spring Cloud Config server that is deployed as Docker container and can manage a services configuration information using a file system or GitHub-based repository.
+1. A Spring Cloud Config server that is deployed as Docker container and can manage a services configuration information using a file system or GitHub-based repository.
-3. A Eureka server running as a Spring-Cloud based service.
+2. A Eureka server running as a Spring-Cloud based service.
 This service will allow multiple service instances to register with it.
 Clients that need to call a service will use Eureka to lookup the physical location of the target service.
-4. A API Gateway.
+3. A API Gateway.
 All of our microservices can be routed through the gateway and have pre, response and post policies enforced on the calls.
-5. A organization service that will manage organization data used within Ostock.
+4. A organization service that will manage organization data used within Ostock.
-6. A licensing service that will manage licensing data used within Ostock.
+5. A licensing service that will manage licensing data used within Ostock.
-7. A Postgres SQL database used to hold the data.
+6. A Postgres SQL database used to hold the data.

 ## Initial Configuration
 1. Apache Maven (http://maven.apache.org)  All of the code examples in this book have been compiled with Java version 11.